openhab/openhab-js/README.md

 You can follow these steps to create your own library (it's called a Node.js module):

-1. Create a separate folder for your library, you may also init a Git repository.
+1. Create a separate folder for your library outside of `automation/js`, you may also initialize a Git repository.
 2. Run `npm init` from your newly created folder; at least provide responses for the `name`, `version` and `main` (e.g. `index.js`) fields.
 3. Create the main file of your library (`index.js`) and add export: